Bioskyscode/Resistance_check/README.md

 ## Design Approach

-The resitors are connected on the resistor board.
+- The resitors are connected on the resistor board.
-\n The cables will be used to connect the resistors with the arduino.
+- The cables will be used to connect the resistors with the arduino.

 We used:
 1. the red cable to connect the 5v to the resistor with the known value.